clD11/go-news-articles/README.md

 ### News Articles

-#####The business would like to perform some analytics on the news articles a users views over the course of a month.
+###### The business would like to perform some analytics on the news articles a users views over the course of a month

 One of our developers started work on a RESTful service but they are off on annual leave for a few weeks.